 Frozen Mango Margarita

-- Agave syrup: if you don’t have agave syrup, honey, maple syrup, or simple syrup work as great substitutes.
+- Agave syrup: You can also use honey, maple syrup, or simple syrup.

 See the recipe card below for a detailed ingredient list and step-by-step instructions.

-- Blend the ingredients: add frozen mangoes, freshly squeezed lime juice, tequila, triple sec, and a touch of agave syrup to a blender and blend until smooth.
+- Blend frozen mango, lime juice, tequila, triple sec, and agave syrup until smooth and frosty.

 Recipe FAQs